gokh4nozturk/repo-analyzer/README.md

 # Repository Analyzer

-A command-line tool written in Rust to analyze GitHub repositories and generate comprehensive reports.
+A command-line tool written in Rust to analyze GitHub repositories and generate comprehensive reports with automatic S3 upload capability.

 ## Features